Where & When (to get vaccinated)

 Flu vaccination on campus

-The 2013-14 flu vaccine (both shots and mist) is now available at flu clinics located throughout campus (see schedule posted below).
-If you cannot make it to one of the scheduled clinics, limited appointments for flu vaccination are available at Gannett.
+The 2013-14 flu vaccine (both shots and mist) is now available by appointment at Gannett.
 Call during business hours to schedule: 255-5155.

 Note: You also may request to be vaccinated during a time you are at Gannett for another medical appointment.